 Repeat offenders may be barred from wearing smartwatches during the school day.
-During test days, teachers have the right to ask that smartwatches be placed on the teacher's desk or some other designated storage location in the classroom.
+Unless medically necessary, smartwatches must be removed and placed alongside phones on all assessment days.

 8. Expectations for Behavior in the Cafeteria

 Students should take as much pride when eating in the high school cafeteria as they do when eating in the dining areas of their home and should remain seated, exhibit well-mannered, courteous behavior during the lunch period.
 Students are expected to follow the rules listed below: